iamstace/DublinBikes/DUBLINBIKE_README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
+- [ ] Improved symbology on the mapping feature
-- [ ] Feature 3
+- [ ] Heat zone map generation to identify hotspot of bike usuage
-    - [ ] Nested Feature
+- [ ] Spatial analysis of bikes outside zone to suggest potential station locations

 See the [open issues](https://github.com/iamstace/DublinBikes/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions from the community are welcomed, **greatly appreciated** even.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please create a pull request or tag an #enhancement on the repo!
-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>